2017 Chiapas earthquake: Response

 On 11 September, Mexico recalled its aid to the United States, offered in the aftermath of Hurricane Harvey, to focus on earthquake recovery.

 United States President Donald Trump called Mexican President Enrique Peña Nieto on 14 September, a week after the earthquake, to express his condolences.

-Three years after the earthquake, Governor Alejandro Murat reported that 60,000 homes have been rebuilt, but that many others still have not been.
+Three years after the earthquake, Oaxaca Governor Alejandro Murat reported that 60,000 homes have been rebuilt, but that many others still have not been.
 He reported that sixty health centers have been reconstructed, and in 2020 they plan to rebuild 2,000 schools.